imaness/azure-sdk-nest/README.md

 npm install @imaness/azure-sdk-nest @azure/storage-blob
 ```

-1. Register the module with a S3 Client, in `app.module.ts`
+1. Register the module with a Blob Storage container client, in `app.module.ts`

 ```ts
 import { Module } from '@nestjs/common';